spectrocloud/librarium/content/docs/08-user-management/4-roles-permissions-and-project-scope.md

 # Cloud Account

-The user holding these permissions is able to manage the Cloudaccounts within a project.
+The user holding these permissions is able to manage the Cloud Accounts within a project.

 <br />